 John Storyk co-wrote Berklee Online’s Architectural, Acoustic, and Audio System Design for the Modern Music Production Studio course with Dan Thompson.
 The course is part of Berklee Online’s Master of Music in Music Production program.

-In this first video, Storyk explains room modes.
+In this first video, Storyk explains room modes in architectural acoustics.
 He details that standing waves, also known as eigentones, are present in every room, and the smaller the room is, the harder they are to deal with.
 He goes into great detail about the acoustical aspects of these types of waves, and he states that these standing waves should not be feared, but understood, so that you can create the best sounds possible.

 In this second video, Storyk explains the difference between isolation acoustics and internal room acoustics.
 He details that isolation acoustics deal with how quiet your room is, and internal room acoustics deal with how sound performs in the room.
 He talks about factors of both to consider before you build a studio, and how they can pertain to production.

 In the next video, Storyk gets into the major considerations you need to make when thinking about your own recording studio.
 He brings frequency analysis, reflection control, isolation techniques, and internal room acoustics together with the concept of integrated acoustic design.
 He discusses the implications of iterative design, in which the design process is constantly informed and refined by the interacting aspects of integrated acoustic design, and frequency-dependent design, in which a treatment will interact differently with frequencies across the sound spectrum.
 The objective remains the same: building an accurate listening environment that has the correct amount of quietness in it.